-Why cannot we find the physical traces of the mass graves in Babi Yar today?
+Why are we not able to find physical traces of the mass graves at Babi Yar?

 Holocaust deniers claim: